AntonioRice/project_diy/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+-Fork the repository over to your Github.
+-Clone the repository and save it to your desired folder

 ### Prerequisites

 Link to software that is required to install the app (e.g. node).